crunchmail/crunchmail-client-php/docs/quickstart.rst

 Making a Request
 ================

-This library helps you send request to the crunchmail API.
+This library helps you send requests to the crunchmail API.

 Creating a Client